aturpin0504/RunLog/README.md

 ## Thread Safety

-All logging operations in RunLog are thread-safe by default:
+All logging operations in RunLog are thread-safe by default.
+In version 3.3.0, thread safety has been enhanced with comprehensive synchronization locks:

 ```csharp
 // These operations can be safely called from multiple threads